cityssm/itWorkshops/2019-09-excel/speakingNotes.md

 - Drag "HasNewCollectionDay" into the "Values" box.

 A table and chart should now appear with the same values from the filter in the previous step.
-By default, a bar chart is used.
+By default, a column chart is used.

 - Select the "Design" ribbon.
 - Click "Change Chart Type".